CDTC Reopening Statement

 How is CDTC Adapting?

-- Virtual meetings are being held.
-Check our Calendar of Events page on the CDTC website for details
+- All CDTC meetings are being held virtually.
+Check our Calendar of Events webpage for more information.

-- Recordings of recent CDTC meetings can be found on the CDTC YouTube channel
+- Recordings of recent CDTC meetings can be found on CDTC's YouTube channel.

 COVID-19 Mobility Response & Recovery